pcrausaz/flyrt-web/faq.md

 ### When do I get new Flyrt suggestions
 Depending on your account type, you get suggestions at different time of the day.
-A free basic account with Flyrt gives you a certain number of suggestions once a day.
+A free basic account with Flyrt gives you a certain number of suggestions once a day, within a 24-hour period.
 Keep in mind that suggestions are conditions to the characteristic of your profile and other people profiles, as well as their location.

+### I do not get enough suggestions
+The number of daily suggestions for free accounts is limited and depends on factors such as your profile completeness and the availability of suitable profiles in your area.
+If you do not want to wait for the next round of suggestions in that 24-hour period, you can use In-App Purchase to upgrade to Premium or to get access to one-time suggestions triggers.

 ### How does Flyrt makes suggestions
 Flyrt use the information in your profile and your location to search for appropriate connections.
 Our suggestions will be proposed in the Flyrt tab.
 We have advanced machine learning tools to make the best match and the Flyrt algorithm weights the various components of your profile to ensure the best results.

 ### How does Flyrt make matches?
 Spoiler: It does not.
-Flyrt only makes suggestions, it never make a like or a match.
-There are two way to make a match, either you like someone who has already liked your or you like somone, who will then like you to create a match.
+Flyrt focuses on suggesting potential connections rather than automatically creating matches.
+Matches are formed when two users mutually like each other.

 ### What is the weight of each piece of information for suggestions
 We are always modifying the algorithm to ensure the best result, so we are not sharing that information at this time.